hotosm/osm-merge/docs/boundaries.md

 ## OpenStreetMap

-It is possible to pull boundarie out of OpenStreetMap, but a warning, many aren't very good.
+It is possible to pull boundaries out of OpenStreetMap, but a warning, many aren't very good.
 In OSM, some boundaries are a Way (Polygon) some are relations, some are missing sections.
 Extracting many boundaries is not for the faint of heart...
 There is a